KajalS99/weather_image_classification_autoencoder/README.md

-# Weather Image Classification — Autoencoder + Classical ML (Model 2 & 3)
+# Weather Image Classification — Autoencoder + Classical ML

 An alternative pipeline for the weather image task that learns **latent features with a convolutional autoencoder (CAE)** and trains **classical classifiers** (Random Forest and XGBoost) on those embeddings.
 This complements your MobileNetV2 transfer‑learning project with a lighter, interpretable approach.